Neural Common Neighbor with Completion for Link Prediction: Conclusion

 \section{Conclusion}

-We propose Neural Common Neighbor (NCN), a scalable and powerful model for link prediction leveraging learnable pairwise features.
-Furthermore, we study the graph incompleteness problem.
-By visualizing the distribution shift and performance degradation caused by incompleteness, we propose two tricks, target link removal and common neighbor completion.
-Combining NCN with the two tricks, our final model NCNC outperforms state-of-the-art baselines on all the datasets in both speed and performance.
+In this work, we introduce Neural Common Neighbor (NCN), a scalable and robust model for link prediction that harnesses the power of learnable pairwise features.
+Additionally, we address the challenge of graph incompleteness by identifying and visualizing common neighbor loss and distribution shifts stemming from this issue.
+To mitigate these problems, we introduce the Common Neighbor Completion (CNC) technique.
+Combining CNC with NCN, our final model, Neural Common Neighbor with Completion (NCNC), outperforms state-of-the-art baselines across various datasets in terms of both speed and prediction performance.